baharev/sdopt-tearing/docs/index.rst

 4. Optimal tearing
 ------------------

-**There is no clear objective for tearing.** A possible objective is to minimize the number of spike columns, or in other words, to minimize the size of the final reduced system.
+**There is no clear objective for tearing.
+A common choice is to minimize the size of the final reduced system,** or in other words, to minimize the number of spike columns.
 Although this objective is questionable (it ignores numerical stability for example), it nevertheless makes the meaning of optimal mathematically well-defined.

-If Gurobi is installed, the Jacobian is ordered optimally with an exact method, based on integer programming.
-For the same system that was shown in the :ref:`first picture <spiked-form>`, we get an optimal ordering that yields a 4x4 reduced system.
-The suboptimal ordering that was shown on the top of this page (obtained with the heuristic method) gives a 5x5 reduced system.
-The integer programming approach does not need or use the block structure which was given with the blue lines in the first picture; here the blue lines are absent.
+If Gurobi is installed, **the Jacobian is ordered optimally with an exact method, based on integer programming.** For the same system that was shown in the :ref:`first picture <spiked-form>`, we get an optimal ordering that yields a 4x4 reduced system.
+The suboptimal ordering shown in the first picture gives a 5x5 reduced system, and was obtained with the heuristic method detailed in the next section. **The integer programming approach does not need or use the block structure** which was given with the blue lines in the first picture; here the blue lines are absent.

 .. image:: ./pics/OptimalTearing.png
    :alt: Optimal tearing, obtained with integer programming.